The Philadelphia sports scene is already overcrowded. But here's one more thing.

 #63 - Nobody yet again.

 #62 - With his first taste of NHL action in 2018, youngster Nikolas Aube-Kubel became the first Flyer to don #62.
-Since then, we've seen the good and the bad from him, and it remains to be seen how much longer he'll be in town.
+The Flyers moved on from him too soon.

 #61 - Mike York was the first Flyer to wear #61, doing so for 34 games during the club’s horrendous 2006-07 season.
 Then it was Philippe Myers’ first number as a rookie.
 But in 2019, Myers ceded it to veteran defenseman Justin Braun, who will be the selection here.

 #60 - Nate Raduns played one game with the Flyers.
 Woof.

 #59 - Mark Friedman was the first Flyer to wear this jersey, but since all of his former teammates now hate his guts for some reason, I'm going with new guy Jackson Cates as the selection.

 #58 - Taylor Leier, we hardly knew ye.
 And it’s probably for the best, because you only scored two goals in 55 games.
 But it’s enough to get you here.
 Tanner Laczynski can claim this with a good week.

 #57 - Maybe because of an anti-Heinz bias (Pittsburgh-based company), the Flyers waited until 2021 to ever hand out #57.
 But it belongs to Wade Allison now, and he's hoping to do big things with it, if he ever stays healthy.